-Classic stripes make a modern splash in the bath.
-As Shakespeare said, what’s in a name?
-Referred to as Equator Marmara marble in this Paul Anater bath, the large format stone was laid in a checkerboard pattern on the floor, vertically on the tub surround and horizontally in the glass enclosed shower.
-Used as wainscoting [...]
+Classic striped marble makes a modern splash in the bathroom.
+As Shakespeare said, what's in a name?
+Referred to as Equator Marmara, the striped marble in this Paul Anater bath was laid in a checkerboard pattern on the floor, vertically on the tub surround, and horizontally in the glass enclosed shower.
+A combination of slabs and tiles were included.
+Used as wainscoting … [Read more...]

 Turquoise Harlequin Kitchen

-Colorful tiles create a harlequin pattern when set on the diagonal Who said white cabinets have to be boring?
-It’s the details that matter, and if anyone knows how to keep a kitchen from being bland it’s Diamond Baratta Design.
-Their signature harlequin pattern is achieved on the range wall by turning four-inch custom-color tiles [...]
+Colorful tiles create a harlequin pattern for a visually jazzy turquoise kitchen.
+Who said white cabinets have to be boring?
+Transform them into a turquoise kitchen since it's the details that matter.
+If anyone knows how to keep a kitchen from being bland it's Diamond Baratta Design.
+Their signature harlequin pattern is achieved on the range wall by turning four-inch … [Read more...]

 Mirrored Lattice Walls

-Trellis is most-often seen outdoors and in sunrooms Admirers of French-style decorating probably know about trellis – a decorative wall treatment fashioned from intricately worked wood strips that are applied as panels, traditionally to formalize walled gardens.
-While diamonds and squares are the lattice shapes created by the criss-crossed strips, arches, circles and even more [...]
+Interior lattice walls create a garden like ambience in any room.
+Admirers of French-style decorating probably know about trellis walls – the decorative wall treatment fashioned from crossed wood strips that applied as panels.
+Traditionally, lattice or trellis was used to formalize walled gardens or in interior rooms with garden themes.
+While diamonds and squares are the … [Read more...]

 Panel-Front Sink with Drip Rail